blagojevics/Meowgram-Social-Media-App/README.md

 # Meowgram

 A full-stack social media single-page application built with React and Firebase.
-Implements authentication, posting, likes, comments, follows, and live notifications with real-time updates.
+Implements authentication, posting, likes, comments, follows, and live notifications with real-tim**Future Plans**

+- Enhanced Google Vision API integration for enterprise-grade photo moderation

+- "Following feed" for posts only from followed users

+- Desktop redesign with improved styling

+- Dark mode support.

 ---